vjern/ml-soft-eng/README.md

 ### Liveness

-Check that your container is live by visiting http://localhost:8080.
+Check that your server is live by visiting http://localhost:8080.

 ```http
 GET /